-Admission is determined by the Graduate Programs in Education Program Committee following the application deadlines.
-In the case of the M.Ed.
-(General) program with an Educational Leadership specialization, admission is determined by the Graduate Programs in Education Program Committee, on the recommendation of the Educational Leadership Selection Committee.
+Admission is determined by the Graduate Programs in Education Program Committee, on the recommendation of the Selection Committee, following the application deadlines.
 Members of the committee base admission decisions on all the available information submitted by or on behalf of the applicant.